Practices with Promise Success Story

 Submitted By: Natalie Bradley, South Bay Consortium on Adult Education

-Specialist provides training to help educators better serve students with disabi
+Specialist trains educators to better serve students with disabilities

 - Type of Practice: Professional Development

 South Bay Consortium for Adult Education: Campbell Union High School District, East Side Union School District, Milpitas Unified School District, San Jose - Evergreen Community College District, San Jose Unified School District, Santa Clara Unified School District

 Adult education teachers within the South Bay Adult Education Consortium (SBAEC) expressed a desire to better understand learning disabilities so they could improve instruction for adult learners with disabilities.
 More than 70 percent of the teachers who responded to a survey expressed an interest in increasing their knowledge and understanding of attention deficit hyperactivity disorder (ADHD), psychological disorders, such as post-traumatic stress disorder (PTSD), and physical disabilities, such as traumatic brain injury.